yujiaaoyu/DatingPlatform/README.md

 Eaxmple:

-This is an exmple of getting data from our coaches table, when we go into dashboard page, all coaches information will be listed.
+This is an exemple of getting data from our coaches table, when we go into the dashboard page, all coaches information will be listed.

 ![](https://i.imgur.com/hyOvkTF.png)